Towards Contextual Learning in Few-shot Object Classification: Our model

-Our fusion mechanism differs from the convex combination proposed by Xing \etal. \cite{xing2019adaptive} in two ways.
-First, it computes the weighting factors $z$ based on both inputs, whereas in \cite{xing2019adaptive} it is only function of the class semantics.
-Second, we perform an element-wise convex combination, which enables the resulting point to lie anywhere inside the minimal surrounding box of $f(x)$ and $g(c)$, that is the hyper-rectangle in which $f(x)$ and $g(c)$ are the two most opposite corners (represented by a dashed rectangle in 2D in Fig. \ref{fig:overview}).
-This lets more degrees of freedom than the usual convex combination that places the resulting point on the segment between $f(x)$ and $g(c)$.

-Note that our module is in the same vein than the Gated Multimodal Unit (GMU) \cite{arevalo2017gated}, with a slight modification.
-In the original GMU, the output representation is $h~=~z\cdot~h_v~+~(1-z)~\cdot~h_c$, whereas in our formulation the intermediate representations $h_v$ and $h_c$ are used to compute the weighting factors to apply on each dimension of $f(x)$ and $g(c)$.
+Our fusion mechanism is in the same vein than the Gated Multimodal Unit (GMU) \cite{arevalo2017gated} that proved to be successful with multimodal representations.
+Our module slightly differs in that the output representation of the original GMU is $h~=~z\cdot~h_v~+~(1-z)~\cdot~h_c$, whereas in our formulation the intermediate representations $h_v$ and $h_c$ are used to compute the weighting factors to apply on each dimension of $f(x)$ and $g(c)$.
+The goal of our GVSU is to move the image embeddings in the semantic space according to the context representation, such that objects of the same class will cluster together based on their appearance \textit{and} their contextual semantics.

-To sum up, in our approach each image embedding is combined with contextual information, and a context-aware class prototype $\hat{\textbf{c}}$ is obtained by averaging representations from the same class as described in Eq. \ref{eq:cawareproto}.
-However, while these context-aware prototypes encode visual and context information, at this point they still ignore the class semantic of the focal object.
-In the next section, we show how we add the class word embedding to further refine each prototype.